The Ultimate Scotland Bucket List: 25+ Must-See Places for Your Scottish Adventure

 You may recognize the Glenfinnan Viaduct from the Harry Potter films, as it's featured in several scenes.
 The Jacobite steam train even crosses over the viaduct, just like in the movies!
 It's a magical experience for any Harry Potter fan.

 The Glenfinnan Monument stands proudly near the viaduct, commemorating the beginning of the Jacobite rising of 1745.
-It makes for an iconic photo opportunity with the viaduct in the background.

 With its fairytale bridge, scenic railway line, and historic monument, Glenfinnan Viaduct is a must-visit destination for any Scotland trip.